After leaving temporarily occupied territories, pensions can be lost — without mandatory identification, payments will not be made

 This primarily concerns citizens who are abroad, in temporarily occupied territories, or left them during the occupation.
 If identification is not completed within the established deadlines, payments may be suspended but can be restored after completing the required procedures.

-The Pension Fund emphasizes that the annual identification requirement applies not to all pensioners but only to certain categories of recipients: persons permanently or temporarily residing outside Ukraine; citizens in temporarily occupied territories; persons who left to Ukrainian-controlled territory during the occupation; recipients of pension or insurance payments who need to confirm their identity or the fact of being alive.
+The Pension Fund emphasizes that the annual identification requirement applies not to all pensioners but only to certain categories of recipients: persons permanently or temporarily residing outside Ukraine; citizens in temporarily occupied territories; persons who left to Ukrainian-controlled territory during the occupation; recipients of pension or insurance payments for whom identity or proof of life must be confirmed.

-The purpose of the procedure is to confirm that the payments are received by the person to whom they are intended, as well as to prevent fraud and duplication of social payments.
+The purpose of the procedure is to confirm that the payments are received by the person to whom they are intended and to prevent fraud and duplication of social payments.

 How the mechanism works in 2026

 The general approach in 2026 remains unchanged: pension payments are made subject to annual physical identification by December 31.
 Failure to meet this requirement may result in temporary suspension of payments.
-However, after identification, accruals are usually restored from the date of suspension, including arrears.
+However, after identification, accruals are usually restored from the suspension date, including arrears.

 In addition to identification, certain categories of citizens (including those from TOT) have an additional requirement — to submit a notification of non-receipt of a pension from the Russian Federation.